thu-hoai/Intek-project/README.md

 Projects at Intek Institute:

 ---

-Python frameworks
+Data structure and Algorithms
+- QR code reader: `QR code finder and decoder in **pure Python**, without the help of any computer vision libraries.`
+- Sprite Sheet detector: `Detect sprites packed in an image (sheet) and draw their masks and bounding boxes into a new image with the same size of the original image`
+- Fundamental of data structure and Algorithms
+- Sorting Algorithms
+- Fibonacci number

+---
+Fameworks
 - Django web server: `Develop a web server application using Django`
 - Flask Restful API: `Develop the Heritage at Risk RESTful API server application using Flask`
+- React Native Heritage Mobile App: `Practice React native as the first step`
 ---

 Game
 - Pacman game: `Build Pacman game`
 - TienLen game: `build Tien Len game`

 ---
-Data structure and Algorithms
-- QR code reader: `R code finder and decoder in **pure Python**, without the help of any computer vision libraries.`
-- Fundamental of data structure and Algorithms
-- Sorting Algorithms
-- Fibonacci number

----
 Other
-- Web video scraper: `step by step to download and rebuild the episode videos from website`
+- Web video scraper: `Step by step to download and rebuild the episode videos from website`
-- Elo rating: `build an Elo Rating System`
+- Elo rating: `Build an Elo Rating System`
+- Heritage Go: `Learn HTML CSS Javascript as the first step`
 - Semantic Versioning and Git Hooks
 - Duplicate File Finder
 - Unix Shell intermediate
-- Heritage Go: `learn HTML CSS Javascript as the first step`
 ---
 ## How to use